Looking for AWS ParallelCluster (PC)?

 }

-Name the new policy, something like AWS-PCS-polilcy and note the name that you chose.
+Name the new policy something like AWS-PCS-policy and note the name you chose.

 Additional optional steps to enable DCV remote desktop access